Mary P. Anderson

 Mary Pikul Anderson is a hydrologist, geologist, and professor emerita of hydrogeology.
 She is a fellow of the Geological Society of America, the American Geophysical Union, and the National Academy of Engineering.

 Early life and education

 Anderson was born September 30, 1948, in Buffalo, New York.
-She received a B.A. degree at the State University of New York at Buffalo in 1970.
-She earned an M.S. in 1971 and a PhD in 1973 from Stanford University.
+She received a B.A. degree in geology at the State University of New York at Buffalo in 1970.
+She earned an M.S. in geology in 1971 and a PhD in hydrology in 1973 from Stanford University.
 After a brief time at Southampton College of Long Island University, she joined the faculty of the University of Wisconsin–Madison in 1975 where she was promoted to professor in 1985.

 Anderson was elected as a member into the National Academy of Engineering in 2006 for leadership in the development of groundwater-flow models.
 Anderson also served as president of the Hydrology Section of the American Geophysical Union from 1996 until 1998, and was the Editor-in-Chief of the journal Groundwater from 2002 until 2005.